Delia and Mitch’s weeklong wedding celebration

 I was incredibly impressed with the way the Holiday Inn, Highland Beach set up the ceremony location, right on the water, on the patio, off the dining room.

 I didn’t have much time to get to know Delia and Mitch, but something happens when I stand with a bride and groom at one of the most intimate moments of their lives.
 The feelings transcend the experience and as Delia and Mitch emotionally shared their vows repeating after me, I felt like I had known them forever.
-It was a beautiful moment, incredibly real, and equally as moving as I’m sure their ceremony will be this coming weekend.
+It was a beautiful moment, incredibly real, and equally as moving as I’m sure their wedding ceremony will be this coming weekend.

 Best of luck to you both, and enjoy the wedding!